Complex-Portal/complex-portal-documentation/cp_content.md

 - Substrates or ligands if the enzyme or receptor complex only forms in their presence (see PDGF receptors above, e.g. CPX-2883).
 - Homologous proteins, with the same functionality, which would be inferred based on homology of the genome-encoded components made primarily on functional conservation between the two systems to form a complex but for which no physical link has been demonstrated, e.g. proteins A and B have been shown to physically interact and form a functional complex, protein C is a homologue of protein B by sequence similarity and is know to have the same function as B but protein A-C interaction has not been demonstrated experimentally (e.g. SUMO - E1 ligase complexes: there is interaction evidence for binding with SUMO1 ([CPX-3042](https://www.ebi.ac.uk/complexportal/complex/CPX-3042)) but not with SUMO2 ([CPX-3044](https://www.ebi.ac.uk/complexportal/complex/CPX-3044))).
 These complexes are tagged with [ECO:0005546 biological system reconstruction evidence based on paralogy evidence used in manual assertion](https://www.ebi.ac.uk/ols/ontologies/eco/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FECO_0005546).
-- Complexes that lack full experimental evidence but are commonly regarded as existing, e.g. transmembrane receptors (e.g [CPX-2159 GABA receptors](https://www.ebi.ac.uk/complexportal/complex/CPX-2159)) for which only pharmacological evidence exists.
+- Complexes which are generally assumed to exist but for which only partial experimental evidence exists (such as functional studies or ligand binding evidence from pharmacological experiments), e.g. [Muscle-type nicotinic acetylcholine receptor complex, alpha1-beta1-delta-gamma](https://www.ebi.ac.uk/complexportal/complex/CPX-2179).
 These complexes are tagged with [ECO:0005547 biological system reconstruction evidence based on inference from background scientific knowledge used in manual assertion](https://www.ebi.ac.uk/ols/ontologies/eco/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FECO_0005547).

 ### Species